Research & Research Facilities

 The in situ lab

-Currently, the In Situ Lab at the Canadian Center for Behavioural Neuroscience (CCBN) is far too small for the needs of the expanding Polaris Brain Dynamics Research Group.
+Previously, the In Situ Lab at the Canadian Center for Behavioural Neuroscience (CCBN) was far too small for the needs of the expanding Polaris Brain Dynamics Research Group.
 Funding has allowed the much needed expansion of the CCBN building to include a much larger and better equipped In Situ facility to support the work of the growing Polaris team as well as other research groups within the building.

 Polaris imaging facility